PX4/PX4-user_guide/en/gps_compass/magnetometer.md

 ## Supported Compasses

+### Compass Parts

-PX4 can be used with many magnetometer parts, including: Bosch BMM 150 MEMS (via I2C bus), HMC5883 / HMC5983 (I2C or SPI), IST8310 (I2C), LIS3MDL (I2C or SPI), RM3100, and more
+PX4 can be used with many magnetometer parts, including: Bosch BMM 150 MEMS (via I2C bus), HMC5883 / HMC5983 (I2C or SPI), IST8310 (I2C), LIS3MDL (I2C or SPI), RM3100, and more.
 Other supported magnetometer parts and their busses can be inferred from the drivers listed in [Modules Reference: Magnetometer (Driver)](../modules/modules_driver_magnetometer.md).

 These parts are included in stand alone compass modules, combined compass/GNSS modules, and also in many flight controllers,